stacks-network/docs/src/pages/authentication/overview.md

 ## Key pairs

-Blockstack Auth makes extensive use of public key cryptography.
+Stacks Auth makes extensive use of public key cryptography.
 Blockstack uses ECDSA with the `secp256k1` curve.
 The following sections describe the three public-private key pairs used in the authentication process:

 - how they're generated